griga23/shoe-store/lab2.md

 ### Data Enrichment
 We can store the result of a join to a new table.

-First try join on the non-keyed customer table
+First try joining data on the non-keyed customer table
 ```
 SELECT
   order_id,